rubend056/engine/README.md

 To build:

 - LINUX
-  - Run `./deps.sh` to install dependencies
+  - Run `./config.sh` to install dependencies
-  - Run `./cmake.sh` to compile and run the engine with the basic project _game0_
+  - Run `./build.sh` to compile the engine
+  - Run `./copytestgame.sh` to duplicate the test project folder
+  - Run `./launch.sh` to launch the engine

 - WINDOWS
   -